gwtproject/gwt-site/src/main/markdown/gettingstarted-v2.md

 ## Create your first web application<a id="create"></a>

-First, open a terminal and choose the directory you like to generate the project into.
+Open a terminal and choose the directory you like to generate the project into.
 Generate a new project using:

 ```
 mvn archetype:generate \